Knightsbridge reports net income of $7.2 million and earnings per share of $0.30 for the second quarter of 2011.

 CORPORATE AND OUTLOOK

-The Company’s VLCC fleet is fixed on time and bareboat charters expiring between 2011 and 2012, except for the VLCC M/T Mayfair which is trading in the spot market.
+The Company’s VLCC and Cape Size fleet is fixed on time and bareboat charters expiring between 2012 and 2015, except for the VLCC Kensington which is employed in the spot market.

 FORWARD LOOKING STATEMENTS